Generic name: Flurandrenolide Lotion (FLUR an DREN oh lide)

 If OVERDOSE is suspected:

-- If you have any questions about flurandrenolide lotion, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about flurandrenolide lotion, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about flurandrenolide topical

 - Side Effects